olgOk/libft/README.md

 **What is libft**
 -----------------------
-[Libft][1] is an individual project at 42 Silicon Valley that requires us to re-code some C Standart Library functions including some additional.
+Libft is an individual project at 42 Silicon Valley that requires us to re-code some C Standart Library functions including some additional.
 When developing this library I gained a very deep and thorough understanding in the C  Programming Language along with the great understanding of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.

 **What inside the libft**
 -----------------------------